"At 50 kilometers up, Venus is remarkably Earth-like, excluding the need for any serious terraforming projects."

 Landis' early proposals for exploring the Venusian atmosphere by way of large balloons and solar powered airplanes, as implausible as they may seem, have recently inspired other researchers at NASA to explore the idea.
 In October, Dale Arney and Chris Jones, a pair of NASA scientists based in Langley, Virginia, completed a study for an idea they call the High Altitude Venus Operational Concept.
 HAVOC proposes that an initial manned mission orbit Venus for a length of 30 days, before making an attempt at living above the hellish planet.
 The video that accompanied the report, viewable below, garnered over half a million views on YouTube.

 Venus is also easier to get to than Mars.
 You can travel to Venus in five months whereas Mars takes nine.
 If you're taking the shortest path, opportunities to travel to Venus come once every 1.6 years, whereas the optimal window for Mars comes every two years.
+Moreover, while both planets boast ample amounts of volatile life-sustaining materials like hydrogen, carbon and nitrogen, only Venus's dense atmosphere would be helpful in shielding human colonists from the harsh assault of solar radiation.
+Mars, meanwhile, has almost no atmosphere, leaving the Red Planet in a deep freeze and putting future Martian colonists in danger of irradiation.

 It is precisely this complex, inhospitable environment (and our relative ignorance as to how it came to be this way) that calls for closer exploration of the planet.
 Venus's boiling environment and carbon-rich atmosphere offers the solar system's best example of global warming in the extreme.
 Scientists theorize that as recently as one billion years ago, Venus used to be much cooler, a hospitable desert planet.
 But a number of hypothesized events, such as the halt of plate tectonics some 700 million years ago, could have contributed to a massive buildup of carbon in the atmosphere, heating Venus up to hellish temperatures and evaporating the oceans that may have once existed there.